To frack or not to frack? That is the question.

-It’s widely recognised that fracking releases large deposits of shale gas which has the potential to extend the use of fossil fuels for several decades.
-However, there are several fundamental issues that every potential investor in the UK’s fracking process will need to assess.
-The answers to these issues will determine whether or not fracking becomes a reality within the UK.
+It’s widely recognised that fracking releases large deposits of shale gas.
+This has the potential to extend the use of fossil fuels for several decades.
+However, there are several issues every potential investor in the UK’s fracking process will need to assess.
+These will determine whether or not fracking becomes a reality within the UK.

-As I see it, the main issue isn’t actually the widely publicised environmental concern but more the financial implications relating to the process, especially in the UK due to population density and limited land availability for exploration.
-Every potential site will come across multiple hurdles, the main barriers being access, water, ownership and land rights.
+The main issue isn’t environmental concern.
+It’s the financial implications of the process, especially with the UK’s limited land availability.
+Every potential site will come across multiple barriers: access, water, ownership and land rights.

 Successful sites in the US tend to be in remote areas where the huge increase in HGV traffic, grid drilling and massive water consumption doesn’t affect significant populations, which is where compensation could cause a financial burden.